Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Analysis set-up

 \subsection{Data analysis using the Newman-Penrose scalar}

 GW data analysis relies on the comparison of the strain data read by the detectors to waveform templates for such strain.
-We rely on this ``classical'' approach for the case of comparing of the data to the strain model \texttt{NRSur7dq4}.
-Numerical simulations, however, do not directly output the GW strain but a magnitude known as the Newman-Penrose scalar, or $\psi_4$, related to the GW strain as $\psi_4(t) = \dv*[2]{h(t)}{t}$.
+We rely on this ``classical'' approach for the case of comparing the data to the strain model \texttt{NRSur7dq4}.
+Numerical simulations performed by a large collection of numerical relativity codes as, e.g. the Einstein Toolkit \cite{EinsteinToolkit,Loffler:2011ay}, however, do not directly output the GW strain but a quantity known as the Newman-Penrose scalar, or $\psi_4$, related to the GW strain as $\psi_4(t) = \dv*[2]{h(t)}{t}$ \cite{Newman:1961qr}\footnote{We note that there exist methods to directly extract the GW strain, as the Regge-Wheeler-Zerilli \cite{SXSCatalog,Regge1957,Zerilli1970}, Cauchy Characteristic Extraction \cite{Bishop1996_CCE,Moxon2023_CCE} or Cauchy Characteristic Matching \cite{CCM_Bishop,Ma_CCM} formalisms.
+Please see \cite{Bishop2016_Summary} and references therein for a discussion of these methods.}.
 Obtaining the corresponding strain templates therefore requires a double time integration that is subject to well-known potential systematic errors due to spurious low frequencies contaminating the resulting $h(t)$ \cite{Pollney_Reissweig}.
 These can be especially relevant for highly eccentric mergers for which there is no natural way to diminish these.
-While we used such strain templates in \cite{Proca}, here we adopt a novel framework presented in \cite{Psi4_tech} that allows for a comparison of the detector data to the $\psi_4$ templates directly extracted from our numerical simulations, therefore avoiding further systematic errors.
+While we used such strain templates in \cite{Proca}, here we adopt a novel framework presented in~\cite{Psi4} that allows for a comparison of the detector data to the $\psi_4$ templates directly extracted from our numerical simulations, therefore avoiding further systematic errors.
 To do this, given the discrete detector data strain $d[n]$ of duration $T = M\Delta t$ sampled at frequency $1/\Delta t$ and the corresponding PSD $S_n[k]$, we perform the transformation:

 Above, $\delta^2 d[n]$ represents the second-order finite difference of $d[n]$, given by

 and the transformed PSD $S_{n\Psi_4}(f)$ is obtained through

 Finally, we replace the typical strain templates $h[n]$ by the $\psi_4[n]$ templates outputted from numerical-relativity simulations \textit{after applying a correction} that accounts for the difference between second derivative and second-order finite differencing.
 We denote the resulting template by $\Psi_4[n]$.
 In particular, expressing waveform templates in the frequency domain, we substitute: